 We had planned to return here later in the night to get some cool photos of the Milky Way and star trails over the eerie moonscape, unfortunately the clouds decided to block our view so we stayed in Cervantes and enjoyed a delicious dinner at the Cervantes Tavern.

-Accommodation: Lobster Lodge, Cervantes, AU$85 for twin room with shared bathroom.
+Accommodation: Lobster Lodge, Cervantes, AU$95 for twin/double room ($25pp for extra people (2)) with shared bathroom, $35 for bed in dorm.

 Heading north early and we’re starting to see the first of bulk wildflowers alongside the road which look stunning.
 If you’re really into flowers, then Eneabba and Badgingarra along the inland road to Geraldton, or Lesueur National Park on the coast, are worth a stop for orchids and the tiny masses of thryptomenes.